ltw-webdev-4/curriculum/designing-form-errors.md

       **Remember that since we’re using icon sprite sheets you’ll need to use a web server in Chrome to see them: drop the folder into Markbot and press `⌘B`**

-  - title: "Add the helper Javascript"
+  - title: "Add the helper JavaScript"
     before: |
       When we refresh the page or first come to the page, the error messages are already visible.
 Showing the error messages right away isn’t good for usability.

-      So: Javascript to the rescue.
+      So: JavaScript to the rescue.
 With a little JS we can hide the error messages by default, then when the user submits the form we can display the error messages at that point.

       *Don’t worry though, the JS is pre-written and ready to run.*
     multi_code:
       - code_before: |
           First we need to add a new attribute to the `<form>` tag: the `novalidate` attribute.
-It tells the browser not to run it’s default validation and allows our Javascript to control the validation instead.
+It tells the browser not to run it’s default validation and allows our JavaScript to control the validation instead.
         code_lang: html
         code_file: "index.html"
         code: |